7 Rules of Ethical SEO You Ignore Probably as a White Hat

 - Don’t offer blog commenting as a link building measure

 I believe that supporting harmful businesses will sooner or later harm you or people close to you.
 Work for tobacco companies today and watch a family member die of cancer tomorrow.
+Support a company that is bad for environment and see your home devastated by the outcome of climate change next.

 With 6 votes this post is the winner of the latest reader poll.